mmehmetisik/Real-time-IoT-Sensor-Data-Analytics-and-Prediction-System/README.md

 ## Project Overview
 This project implements a real-time data processing pipeline for analyzing sensor data from office buildings.
 It processes various sensor readings including temperature, humidity, CO2, and motion data, visualizes them in real-time, and makes ML predictions for activity detection.

-# Real-time IoT Sensor Data Analytics and Prediction System

-This project implements a real-time data pipeline for processing, analyzing, and predicting activity based on IoT sensor data from office buildings.
-It has been developed in two different versions:

 ## Version 1
 The first version provides a standard data processing pipeline with the following components:
 - **Apache Kafka**: Streaming sensor data in real-time.